LDS Church Family History Centres in SA

 when using these facilities or the online

-all parish records and you need to ascertain the coverage.
+all parish records and you needed to ascertain the coverage.

 2. Some material on the IGI is the result of private researchers

-whose veracity is not known and is unsourced.
+whose veracity was not known and was unsourced.

 due to misunderstandings about the English surname / patronymic